rkapl123/DBAddin/docs/DBFuncs.md

 	*   Special care has to be taken for VBA Code that triggers DB Functions due to changes in cells.
 In this case, sometimes modifications of sheet contents are not available when expected (right after the modifying code was executed) and thus result in application errors.
 A possible workaround for this is to set Application.Calculation = xlCalculationManual before making any cell changes.

 * DBListFetch:
 	*   no Headers and extendArea = 1: Don't place the output of DBlistFetch functions that a) depend on the same inputs and b) have no headers and c) use extendArea = 1 (cell extension).
-The calculation sequence leads to unpredictable behavior with potential data loss
+The calculation sequence leads to unpredictable behaviour with potential data loss
 	*   Worksheets with names like Cell references (Letter + number + blank + something else, eg. 'C701 Country') lead to a fundamental error with the names used for the data target.
 Avoid using those sheet names in conjunction with DBListFetch, i.e. do not use a blank between the 'cell reference' and the rest (eg. 'C701Country' instead of 'C701 Country').
 	*   GUID Columns are not displayed when using the SQL Server OLEDB driver.
 To work around this, a different connection string using ODBC can be used.
 To set this in a connection string see [Connection String Special ODBC Settings](#connection-string-special-odbc-settings)